Countability versus Computability: Abstract

 \section{Abstract}

-The concept of ``countable set'' is attributed to Georg Cantor, who set the boundary between countable and uncountable sets in 1874.
-The concept of ``computable set'' arose in the study of computing models in the 1930s by the founders of computer science, including \Godel, Church, and Turing.
-However, the connection between countability and computability was not thoroughly studied in the past eight decades.
+The concept of {\em countable sets} is attributed to Georg Cantor, who established the distinction between countable and uncountable sets in 1874.
+The concept of {\em computable sets} emerged in the 1930s through the foundational work on computing models by \Godel, Church, and Turing.
+In this paper, we investigate the connection between countability and computability.
 A {\em counting bijection} of a set $S$ is a bijection from the set of natural numbers to $S$.
-We say $S$ is {\em enumerable} if either $S$ is finite or $S$ has a computable counting bijection. $S$ is countable if $S$ is enumerable.
-We prove that $S$ is enumerable if and only if $S$ is computable.
-This equivalence provides insights to the study of set theory and computability theory and reveals that countability is related to space and time complexity.
-We show that the set of total computable functions (or deciders, algorithms) is unenumerable.
-We also provide a sufficient and necessary condition for a set to be enumerable and use the concept of {\em counting order} to explain why some sets are unenumerable.
-We show that some popular statements about countable sets, such as ``every subset of a countable set is countable'' or ``every formal language is countable,'' lack a valid proof.
-These unproven statements are widely taught in college courses on discrete mathematics, set theory, and computability theory.
+We say $S$ is {\em enumerable} if it is either finite or admitting a computable counting bijection.
+Our initial investigation shows that a set $S$ is enumerable if and only if it is computable.
+This equivalence offers new insights into set theory and computability theory.

+We further show that a set is countable if and only if it admits a {\em counting order}, which is a well-order satisfying the {\em nearby} property.
+Based on this property, we provide a procedure whose existence gives a necessary and sufficient condition for the countability of a set.
+This procedure is an algorithm if and only if the set is computable.

+The {\em characteristic function} of a set is a total Boolean function which tells if an element is a member of the set or not.
+Given an infinite set $S$ of natural numbers, we prove the coexistences of a counting bijection of $S$ and its characteristic function in first-order arithmetic.
+This result has a significant implication: the standard proof that every set of natural numbers is countable is invalid.
+This is because ``every set $S$ of natural numbers is countable'' implies ``a counting bijection of $S$ is definable in first-order arithmetic,'' which (by our result) would imply that a characteristic function of $S$ is definable in first-order arithmetic.
+This contradicts the fact that there are uncountably many sets of natural numbers whose characteristic functions are undefinable in first-order arithmetic.